anderssonlab/PRIMEloci/INSTALL_PRIMEloci.md

-# PRIME Installation Preparation Guide
+# PRIMEloci Installation Preparation Guide

 This guide explains how to set up the required **R** and **Python** environments to use the `PRIMEloci` R package.